alm2036/alm2036/README.md

 - 👋 Hi, I’m @alm2036
 - 👀 I’m interested in Data Science and Machine Learning Projects.
 - 🌱 I’m currently learning Hadoop, PySpark and Scala.
-- 💞️ I’m looking to collaborate on  Data Science and Machine Learning.
+- 💞️ I’m looking to collaborate on Data Science and Machine Learning (in particular Artificial Intelligence in HealthCare).
 - 📫 How to reach me on Linkedin or twitter_handler (X) account?

 <!---